eliasdevsilva-commits/desafio-ruby-on-rails/README.md

  The containers for MySQL, API, and web application will be started, and database tables will be created.

 Access the application at: http://localhost:3000/

+Access the api at: http://localhost:3000/

+Access the MySqlServer at: http://localhost:3307/
+    UserName: bycoders
+    Password: 123456